-Financial dimension configuration for integrating applications
+Financial dimension configuration

 This topic describes the Financial dimension configuration.
 There are two important areas for setup: